athalau/DEDWatchdog/README.md

 # DEDWatchdog
 Simgears DED - Watchdog Prototype

-# Problem Description
-This repo is all about a freeze / disco bug in Simgears DED (see https://www.simgears.com/products/f16-ded-data-entry-display/ what this product is all about).
-It exists in the currently available firmware (v1.0) / DEDHub Software (v0910).
+The DEDWatchdog is trying to encounter a freeze / serial line disconnect bug in flight simulator hardware known as [Simgears DED](https://www.simgears.com/products/f16-ded-data-entry-display/).
+The (currently most recent) DED firmware (v1.0) / DEDHub Software (v0910) provided by the vendor is affected by a bug that, when triggered, "freezes" the display, i.e. no updates occur.

+The DEDHub application is then unable to communicate with the DED on the serial port until you replug the USB cable, relaunch the DEDHub Application and let the DEDHUb rescan the available ports by manualy clicking a button in the app.

+This bug triggers at least when using Simgears DED with [Falcon BMS](https://www.falcon-bms.com).
+I can't say whether or not this applies to [DCS](https://www.digitalcombatsimulator.com/) too.
+I have no DCS installed, let alone the F16 model.

+There is no official fix available as per this writing.
+They promised to release a new firmware / fix / workaround, tho.
+I decided to approach this on my own for educational purposes.
+## Background
-Background for those that do not own it: the Simgears DED seems to be based on a Raspberry Pi Pico.
-The connection is USB.
-Simgears made a custom firmware for the Pi Pico.
-Installation procedure is just like any other Pi Pico flash procedure.
-The DED device is registered as Serial Console device in the Windows Device Manager.
+The Simgears DED seems to be based on a Raspberry Pi Pico according to the raw device output.
+It is connected via the USB port and registers itself as a serial device in the Windows Device Manager.
+Simgears made a custom firmware for the Pico.
+Installation procedure is just like any other Pi Pico flash procedure (hence, unplug, push bootsel button on the outside of the case, replug, put new image on the mounted disk, replug).

-Communication from the Falcon BMS client to the DED is done with "Simgears DEDHub", a  .Net application.
-The application attaches to the F4 shared mem with it's F4SharedMem.dll contained in the installation.
+Communication from the [Falcon BMS](https://www.falcon-bms.com) client to the Simgears DED is done with [Simgears DEDHub](https://www.simgears.com/customer-area/),  a .Net based application.
+It's closed source and not available to the public.
+You need to have a customer account at simgears.com to download it.

+The DEDHub attaches to the Falcon BMS shared memory segments.
+The shm is provided by Falcon BMS for the purpose of exchanging in-flight simulator data with external applications and devices.
+The DEDHub reads the data with the help of the F4SharedMem.dll library that is shipped with the DEDHub and can be found in the installation directory.
+The DEDHub attaches to the serial device that is connected on the USB port, too.

+## Problem Description
 For whatever reason, the .Net application throws the following error from time to time:

 ![dotNetUNhandledExeption.png](https://i.imgur.com/Z6KaHRA.png)